wri/zonal-stats-app/README.md

 ### Data Prep

+1. Build at least 3 mosaic datasets in ArcGIS.
+    1. Create a file geodatabase, right click to select "new" and "mosaic dataset."
-You will need to build at least 3 mosaics in ArcGIS.
-Name them exactly as below.
+    2. Name them exactly as the table below.
 They must all be in WGS84 projection.
+    3. Right click on the empty mosaic dataset and click "add rasters".
+If the raster dataset is stored in a stand alone folder with no other data, keep the input data "workspace" select, navigate to the data and click ok.
+"Add raster to mosaic dataset" will run, and once complete a green footpint of the mosaic dataset will be filled out the raster data boundaries.

 Mosaic Name | Data within Mosaic
 ----- | -----